-Taking a career break is a personal choice.
-Some people take them to raise children, while others use this time to work on their professional and personal development.
-Whatever your reason, we’ll make sure you stay connected and engaged with the engineering profession while you’re away.
+Whatever your reason for a career break, we’ll make sure you stay connected and engaged with the engineering profession while you’re away.

 If you take leave from work for at least 6 months, you’re on a career break.
 Career breaks include: